cristianokiu/realestate-scraper/README.md

-# Real State - Scraper
+# Real Estate - Scraper
 A scraper that gathers data from real estate ads.

 ### Currently Suported Websites